d6t/d6tflow/docs/source/run.rst

-Controlling Workflows
+Running Workflows
 ==============================================

 Previewing Execution Status
 ------------------------------------------------------------

-Before running a workflow, you can check which tasks will be run.
+Running a task will automatically run all the upstream dependencies.
+Before running a workflow, you can preview which tasks will be run.

 .. code-block:: python